PRMS-Python/PRMS-Python/README.md

 We reccomend starting with the ["getting started"](https://github.com/PRMS-Python/PRMS-Python/blob/master/notebooks/getting_started.ipynb)
 Jupyter notebook for file structure rules that PRMS-Python uses and then moving on to other example notebooks in the [`notebooks` directory](https://github.com/PRMS-Python/PRMS-Python/tree/master/notebooks).
-Online documentation is also available [here](https://prms-python.github.io/docs/).
+Online documentation is available [here](https://prms-python.github.io/PRMS-Python/build/html/index.html).

 ## Building documentation